FarronF/limerick-council-meetings/meetings/2024/03/01-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 8th December 2023.md

 In reply, the Chief Superintendent stated that even though the percentages seemed high, it only involved a

 handful of cases.
+He added that drug related offences have increased in all areas of Limerick.
+---
-He added that drug related offences have increased in all areas of Limerick.--- Superintendent Kennedy added that there has been an increase in a number of issues in Kilmallock.
+Superintendent Kennedy added that there has been an increase in a number of issues in Kilmallock.

 However, a Garda operation was put in place to tackle the situation there, which has been proactive and